RadenAR/restaurant-app-front/README.md

 * As a user, I want to be able to add a reservation.
 * As a user, I want to be able to see all reservations.
 * As a user, I want to be able to delete a reservation.

-## Unsolved Problems (that will be fixed in the future iterations)
-* Updating list on creating a new restaurant

 ## Possible future additions
 * Ability to edit reservations